cocos3d/cocos3d/README.md

-If you are using *Blender* as your 3D editor, and have many `.blend` files to export to POD format, you can use the command-line batch tool available in the `Tools/Blender-POD Batch Converter` folder in the cocos3d distribution.
-See the `README.txt` file in that folder for instructions.
+If you are using *Blender* as your 3D editor, and have many `.blend` files to export to POD format, you can use the command-line batch tool available in the `Tools/Blender-POD Batch Converter` folder in the Cocos3D distribution.
+See the `README!.md` file in that folder for instructions.
-The *Blender-POD Batch Converter* tool was created by cocos3d user Nikita Medvedev.
+The *Blender-POD Batch Converter* tool was created by Cocos3D user Nikita Medvedev.

 Demo Models